Estimated reading time: 3 minutes

 Here’s a quick quilt retreat packing list to make your prep easier and your quilt retreat fun!

 You need friends, fabric, food, and laughter on the top of your packing list.

-Here’s a quilt retreat checklist – Lady of the Lake style!
+Here’s a quilt retreat checklist from a cabin called Lady of the Lake.

-Electrical cord, foot pedal, extra light bulb, manual, bobbins, Q-tips (for cleaning machine, not ears)
+- Sewing machine with electrical cord, foot pedal, manual, extra light bulb, bobbins, Q-tips for cleaning lint.

-Pajamas, preferred drinks, snacks and food for meals not planned, rice bag for sore muscles, “Oh, Ross!” massager for neck and shoulders (reference Poldark), comfortable clothing, walking shoes, jeans for shopping trips, jacket/sweatshirt, overnight bag/products, Advil, pain relief lotion
+- Personal Items: pajamas, preferred drinks, snacks and food for meals not planned, rice bag for sore muscles, massager for neck and shoulders, comfortable clothing, walking shoes, jeans for shopping trips, jacket/sweatshirt, overnight bag/products, Advil, pain relief lotion.

 - Additional: paper, pencil, electrical strips, charger cords, tape, table cloths (for design boards), cleaning wipes, pest strips.

 - Snacks, drinks, paper products, coffee and filters.

 Wonderful ideas and what a great retreat planned.
 Absolutely love your blog!